Injured Workers & The 6% DPI Threshold

 Ongoing pain and suffering

-What this means is that injured workers who sustain injuries that interfere with their enjoyment of life, cause them ongoing pain and suffering, impede their employment or prejudice their employability, require ongoing medical treatment, medical aids or care and assistance, will be able to claim proper compensation.
+This means that injured workers with injuries that interfere with their enjoyment of life, cause them ongoing pain and suffering, impede their employment or prejudice their employability, require ongoing medical treatment, medical aids or care and assistance, will be able to claim proper compensation.

-The Personal Injury Lawyers rallied against the Newman legislation introducing the unfair 6% impairment threshold at the time of its inception, and continued to rally against it after it was hurriedly passed through Parliament without debate.
+The Personal Injury Lawyers rallied against the Newman legislation introducing the unfair 6% impairment threshold at the time of its inception, and we continued to rally against it after it was hurriedly passed through Parliament without debate.

 Some work injuries are still subject to the Newman 6% impairment threshold

 Unfortunately the repeal could not overcome the problems posed by the 6% impairment threshold for everyone, and there will still be some injured workers that remain subject to it.

 The repealing date of 31 January 2015 was reached as the date the Labor Government achieved power in Queensland, delineating the Newman regime ending and along with it, this unfair piece of legislation introduced whilst it held power.

 Strict time limits apply when appealing impairment assessments at less than 6%